February in 2018, we visited Fukushima exclusion zone.

 Evacuation order cancellation preparation zone

-We entered Evacuation order cancellation preparation zone which is located in Futaba town.
+We entered Evacuation order cancellation preparation zone which is located in Futaba town next.

-Japan government did nuclear decontamination in this area.
+Japan government has finished nuclear decontamination in this area.

 Areas where evacuation orders have been lifted on 1st April 2017